pivotal/docs-tap/workloads/spec-reference.md

     - solely by using the push of a commit, or
     - pushing a commit _and_ opening a pull request.

-Details about the different modes of operation are found in [Gitops vs RegistryOps](../scc/gitops-vs-regops.hbs.md) with the parameters documented in place.
+For more information about the different modes of operation, see [Gitops vs RegistryOps](../scc/gitops-vs-regops.hbs.md).

 ### <a id ="deliverable"></a> deliverable

-The `deliverable` resource is responsible for creating a `deliverable` object that represents the intention of delivering to the cluster the configurations that are produced by the supply chain.
+The `deliverable` resource creates a `deliverable` object that represents the intention of delivering to the cluster the configurations that are produced by the supply chain.